AanandAB/cafepos/DEPLOYMENT_GUIDE.md

    - Install Node.js from nodejs.org
    - Restart command prompt after installation

-2. **"Database connection failed"**
+2. **"Database issues"**
-   - Check PostgreSQL is running
+   - Database file 'cafe.db' will be created automatically
-   - Verify database credentials in `.env` file
+   - Ensure you have write permissions in the application folder
-   - Ensure database exists
+   - Delete 'cafe.db' to reset to default data

 3. **"Port 5000 already in use"**
    - Close other applications using port 5000